obsidianmd/obsidian-help/pt/Plugins/Note composer.md

 4. Select the note you want to extract into.

 > [!tip]
 > By default, Note composer replaces the extracted text with a link to the destination note.
-Under settings, you can also change to instead [[Embedding files|embed]] the destination note, or to leave nothing behind.
+Under settings, you can also change to instead [[Incorporando arquivos|embed]] the destination note, or to leave nothing behind.

 ## Template file